Our History

 A Step In The Right Direction

-We were, and still are seeing around 20 DPO’s closing their doors permanently each year, and we knew then that it was time to act.⠀
+At this time a number of DPOs were closing their doors permanently each year, and we knew then that it was time to act.⠀

 Ideas For All

-The partnership worked to enhance the daily lives of people with disabilities, carers, their families and the wider community by delivering a varied range of support services, activities and solutions. ⠀
+The partnership worked to enhance the daily lives of people with disabilities, carers, their families and the wider community by delivering a varied range of support services, activities and solutions.

 ideas for all project